click to enlarge

 Note: This design is developed from plans published by the USDA in 1939.
 Typical use supplies 12 v. fluorescent or LED light, radio, and laptop for a cabin.
 Please let me know what you think!

 The Dragonfly is designed for people who operate and maintain their own system, it will last as long as the user has interest (rather than the manufacturer).
 Dragonfly opposes planned obsolescence.
-For example: spare parts are available from a variety of local sources, it has few critical tolerances, maintenance is uncomplicated.
+For example: Dragonfly spare parts are available from a variety of local sources, it has few critical tolerances, maintenance is uncomplicated.
 Components are adaptable to the supply: off the shelf hardware, lumber, and almost any make of alternator or generator.
 A lot of innovation has taken place since 1980, the demographic has developed like race car or computer tech, where it's bad form to be represented by anything but the newest and best.
 Dragonfly opposes this marketing because it is a competitive fad, where shiny new today looses half it's value in 3 months.
-Ultimately the buyer's stuck with finding specialty replacement parts which definitely will go out of production given fad marketing.
+Ultimately someone who buys an item that's designed to become obsolete for the sake of future sales (such as gaming computers) is stuck with finding specialty replacement parts which definitely will go out of production given fad marketing.
+But if parts are available everywhere, the item is infinitely repairable.

 - Included with plans are directions for construction, wiring,